shephertz/AppWarpMono/README.md

 AppWarpMono
 ===========

 Cross platform portable dll for MonoDroid and MonoTouch.
+This will allow you to build cross-platform multiplayer games on iOS and Android using C#/.NET skills by leveraging the powerfull AppWarp (http://appwarp.shephertz.com) real time cloud gaming network.

 This repo contains the dll built using MonoDevelop and targeted towards Mono Portable profile.
 This means the same dll will work in your MonoDroid applications targetted for Android as well as you MonoTouch application targetted towards iPhone.